ktorio/ktor-samples/feature/sessions/README.md

 <a id="client-cookies"></a>
 ### Session Content (client-side)

-When using this mode, you can send the actual content of the session to the client as a cookie or a header, as either raw or transformed.
+When using this mode, you can send the actual content of the session to the client as a cookie or a header, and as either raw or transformed.

 This mode is considered to be "serverless", since you don't need to store anything on the server side and it is only the responsibility of the client to store and keep that session.
-This simplifies the backend, but has security implications that you need to know to work in this mode.
+This simplifies the backend, but has security implications that you need to know, to work in this mode.

 In this mode you just call `header` or `cookie` methods inside the `install(Sessions)` block with a single argument with the name of the cookie or the header.